Included in this post are the link to his video testimony, the transcript of the video, and my embedded comments.

 There is nothing faithless about a man who has to get a pacemaker.
 If you need one, get one.
 I consider this instrument to be God’s healing too, through his giving wisdom to humans to invent it.
 I’m glad Copeland got one.

 Further, his demeanor and tone turned him into a TV bully, especially when he mocked doubters, sneering at them and impersonating their (seemingly) weak, helpless tone and words, as if they were whiners for not measuring up to his super-faith: “Now Brother Copeland, I didn’t get healed!”
 Then he would growl and snap out an answer like this: “You didn’t have enough faith, and your confession was wrong!
 Glohree tuh Gud!”
+“Glory to God” was his public display of super-piety.

 No compassion.
 Zero.

 Now let’s get started with his video testimony and my analysis.
+Actually, before we get started,

 Here is the link to the video of his testimony.
 If it goes dead, just copy and paste the words in a search engine: